 HPV, HIV, Birth Control

 HPV (human papillomavirus) is a sexually transmitted virus.
 It is passed on through genital contact (such as vaginal and anal sex).
 It is also passed on by skin-to-skin contact.
-At least 50% of people who have had sex will have HPV at some time in their lives.
 HPV is not a new virus.
 But many people don't know about it.
 Most people don't have any signs.
 HPV may go away on its own-- without causing any health problems.